physics2001/SimpleMachineLeaningProjects/README.md

 # SimpleMachineLeaningProjects
-Multiple Machine Learning applications to Learn the fundamental algorithms.
+Multiple Machine Learning applications to Learn fundamental algorithms.
-Some uses Scikit-Learn, others uses Keras and Jupyter Notebook.
+Some use Scikit-Learn, others use Keras and Jupyter Notebook.